X8Future/Assetto-Hub-bot/README.md

 /serverembed will allow you to add a server embed with up to 5 servers (you can add more server slots).
 The bot supports Invite links instead of API's now.
 Invite1 is the first server, and so on, same with name1 and vip_slots1.
 VIP slots will show VIP slots if any, if there are no reserved slots just click no, VIP only slots will filter just VIP slots is you have a VIP only server.
 Embed includes Public Slots, Reserved slots, VIP only slots, Time of server, Weather of server, and the Join Link.
 Embed color and thumbnail can also be chosen.

-/refresh will refresh all embeds connected to the bot incase they stop updating
+/refresh will refresh all embeds connected to the bot in case they stop updating

 /ban_user allows you to ban a user on multiple servers through the blacklist.txt with just the steamID